 This verse teaches us how we need to think about each other.
 We should practice provoking each other unto love and good works.

-We talked about reading our bibles, praying every day, avoiding gossip, working hard and being kind to each other.
+We talked about reading our bibles, praying every day, avoiding gossip, working hard, and being kind to each other.
 These are some good habits God wants His young people to acquire.
-But not all habits are good, and some bad habits, if started, will have a very terrible impact on a young person, possibly for the rest of their life.
-The devil bribes young people to cultivate these types of habits in hopes of leading the young person down a path of sin and destruction.
+But not all habits are good, and some bad habits, if started, will have a terrible impact on a young person, possibly for the rest of their lives.
+The devil bribes young people to cultivate these habits in hopes of leading the young person down a path of sin and destruction.
 The devil will always make these habits look good on the surface.
-He entices young people by saying, “if you do this you can be cool and accepted by your friends.”
+He entices young people by saying, “if you do this, you can be cool and accepted by your friends.”

 I remember the first time the devil tempted me this way.
-I was in secondary school and a fellow student tried to tempt me to smoke cigarettes.
-He was a popular guy and the other students thought he was cool.
-The devil tempted me saying, “if you smoke you can be cool and popular just like this guy.”
-Thank God He gives us power over the enemy.
+I was in secondary school, and a fellow student tried to tempt me to smoke cigarettes.
+He was a popular guy, and the other students thought he was cool.
+The devil tempted me, saying, “if you smoke, you can be cool and popular just like this guy.”
 Because of God’s grace, I could say no to the devil and resist the temptation.
-We are all going to be tempted to do something that could lead us down the wrong path if we give in.
+Thank God He gives us power over the enemy!
+The devil will tempt us all to do something that could lead us down the wrong path if we give in.

-Cigarettes is a bad habit that I was tempted with, but the devil did not stop there.
-Soon after that temptation another student offered me marijuana.
-This is nothing new.
+Smoking cigarettes is a bad habit the devil tempted me with, but the devil did not stop there.
+Soon after that temptation, another student offered me marijuana.
+Temptation like this is nothing new.
 The devil has been tempting young people to take the path of drugs for a long time.
 The devil knows that if he can get you to start when you are young, he can destroy your mind.
 The devil’s goal is to destroy your mind so you cannot think clearly enough to reach God.

-I was at work the other day, when our building security guard reported seeing a young man out front who looked to be about in his twenties.
+I was at work the other day when our building security guard reported seeing a young man out front who looked to be about in his twenties.
 The young man was poking around at some equipment.
-The guard approached the young man to ask what he was doing and the young man responded by saying, “I am unscrewing the parts, so the evil could come out of the equipment.”
-Clearly this young man was out of his mind because of drugs.
-This is yet another example of the devil destroying a young person’s mind.
+The guard approached the young man to ask what he was doing, and the young man responded by saying, “I am unscrewing the parts so that the evil could come out of the equipment.”
+This young man was out of his mind because of drugs.
+Sadly this is yet another example of the devil destroying a young person’s mind.

 «18 И не упивайтесь вином, от которого бывает распутство; но исполняйтесь Духом »;